kamel-yamani/CurriculumLearningForSmallCodeLanguageModels/README.md

 The `data` folder should be added manually by downloading the dataset from Kaggle:

+1. Create a new folder named `data` inside the `code` folder.
-1. Go to the Kaggle dataset [TinyPy for Curriculum Learning](https://www.kaggle.com/datasets/kamelmohammedyamani/tinypy-for-curriculum-learning).
+2. Go to the Kaggle dataset [TinyPy for Curriculum Learning](https://www.kaggle.com/datasets/kamelmohammedyamani/tinypy-for-curriculum-learning).
-2. Download the dataset.
+3. Download the dataset.
-3. Extract the contents and place them in the `data` folder in the following structure:
+5. Extract the contents and place them in the `data` folder.

 ## Dependencies